DiscoGen: Procedural Generation of Algorithm Discovery Tasks in Machine Learning: ADA Evaluation: DiscoBench

 \subsection{Results}

-We report results in \cref{tab:elos}, and include a per-task breakdown in Appendix \ref{app:discobench_results}.
+We report results in \cref{tab:elos}, and include a per-task score breakdown in Appendix \ref{app:discobench_results}.
 To demonstrate that agents can discover interesting and performant algorithms, we discuss two hand-selected algorithms in Appendix \ref{app:example_algos}.

-Firstly, success rates in \textit{DiscoBench All} are significantly lower than for \textit{DiscoBench Single}, confirming the hypothesis that including more editable modules increases task difficulty.
-This is explored further in Appendix \ref{app:onpolicyresults}, where we sweep over all module combinations in On-Policy RL and find that the success rates of ADAs \textit{consistently} fall as more editable modules are added.
+Firstly, success rates in \textit{All Edit} are significantly lower than for \textit{Single Edit}, confirming the hypothesis that including more editable modules increases task difficulty.
+This is explored further in Section \ref{sec:onpolicy}, where we sweep over all module combinations in On-Policy RL and find that the success rates of ADAs \textit{consistently} fall as more editable modules are added.
 In fact, average success rates for all three models are low.
-In contrast, we examine \textit{Success@3} rates (i.e., what proportion of tasks had \textit{at least one} successful solution from 3 attempts) in Appendix \ref{app:pass_k_results}, and find that they are 15-30 percentage points higher than the aggregated rates.
+In contrast, we examine \textit{Success@3} rates (i.e., what proportion of tasks had \textit{at least one} successful solution from 3 attempts) in Appendix \ref{app:pass_k_results}, and find that they are 10-30 percentage points higher than the aggregated rates.
 Considering this performance gap, and that \textit{all} baselines follow the same interface as the editable modules, it is clear that agents struggle to \textbf{robustly} produce even simple, well-known algorithms.
 We find that failures are broadly driven by syntax errors or, often, code overfitting to the meta-train datasets (e.g., hardcoded shapes).

-Elo shows a similar pattern; the baseline has a much higher score in \textit{DiscoBench All} than in \textit{DiscoBench Single}.
-Even when agents have three successful solutions, no agent consistently outperforms the baseline to the point of having a higher Elo.
-Since ADAs do not yet match well-known human algorithms, even though they \textit{could} be implemented and are often \textit{suboptimal} algorithms for the datasets, there is significant clear margin for ADAs to improve.
+Elo shows a similar pattern; the baseline has a much higher score in \textit{All Edit} than in \textit{Single Edit}.
+Even when agents have three successful solutions, no agent consistently outperforms the baseline to the point of having a higher Elo (Appendix \ref{app:until_success}).
+Since ADAs do not yet match well-known human algorithms, even though they \textit{could} be implemented and are often \textit{suboptimal} algorithms for the datasets, there is clearly a significant margin for ADAs to improve.

-Deepseek-v3.2 performs well compared to other models in \textit{DiscoBench Single}, both in meta-train and meta-test, but is considerably outperformed by Devstral2 in meta-test for \textit{DiscoBench All}.
-The relative baseline performance often increases between meta-train and meta-test, suggesting ADAs struggle to discover as generalisable algorithms.
+Comparing ADAs, Deepseek-v3.2 performs well in \textit{DiscoBench (Single Edit)}, both in meta-train and meta-test, as well as on aggregate in the full \textit{DiscoBench} set.
+However, due to currently low success rates, drawing conclusions for \textit{DiscoBench (All Edit)} is difficult.
+Overall, the relative baseline performance increases between meta-train and meta-test, suggesting there are signs of meta-overfitting for ADAs; there is clearly space for ADA improvement.

 It is important to ensure DiscoBench is diverse; a single model being uniformly dominant would suggest DiscoBench only measures general ability.
 We explore this using rank-correlation analysis in Appendix \ref{app:correlation} and find high variation in rankings between tasks.
 In fact, the per-task results (Appendix \ref{app:discobench_results}) show that even the ranking over datasets within the \textit{same} task varies, demonstrating how different algorithms are better for different datasets and justifying claims of diversity in DiscoGen.
 Furthermore, this per-task breakdown confirms the range of task difficulties; sometimes agents outperform the baseline, usually they produce weak-but-valid solutions, and often they fail completely.